 For whom is this work useful: Friends and families of frail seniors who worry about them being alone.
 And seniors who are looking for ways they can stay safely at home for longer, avoiding the specter of the nursing home.

-Results of this Research Project: The results of Part 1 of this project are available as an e-book on Amazon, below.
+Results of this Research Project: The results of Part 1 of this project were available as an e-book on Amazon (now discontinued).

 Listen to the Researchers

 Mary Hulme and Richard Caro gave a talk about their research at the Commonwealth Club in San Francisco on Jan.
 8, 2015.
 Listen to the talk and view the slides below.

 If you have an elderly parent or friend who lives alone or spends much of the day home alone, you probably worry about what happens to them in between visits and telephone calls.
 What happens if they fall and hurt themselves?
 Or, if they become forgetful, and fail to turn off the stove or the bath?
 Or if any one of a myriad of other things go wrong?
 It’s bad enough if you live just around the corner, and even worse if you live far away and can’t pop in to see them every afternoon.

 And if you are that elderly person home alone, you probably wish there were someone close at hand you could call on if there was an emergency and you hurt yourself.
 Or perhaps you wish your children did not worry quite so much about you in between phone calls.